 PEP-703 is an official proposal from Sam Gross’s approach to work on a GIL-free Python runtime.
 Previously, I wrote about his amazing approach and its update before the PEP was announced.
 The ongoing progress with the PEP includes

-• It is expected to support no-GIL in CPython 3.13 (around 2024)
+- It is expected to support no-GIL in CPython 3.13 (around 2024)

-• A build time flag --disable-gil will be provided to compile the CPython build without GIL.
+will be provided to compile the CPython build without GIL.
 By default, GIL will be retained unless specified.
-Also, extension packages are required to specify two ABI versions, one with GIL and another without it.
+Also, extension packages are required to specify two ABI versions, one with GIL and another without it. - After 2-3 releases, CPython will be released with GIL controlled by a runtime environment variable or flag.
+Only a single ABI version is needed.

 Every Python developer should keep an eye on it.